Meningococcal diseases are caused by a germ (a kind of bacteria) called meningococcus. This germ can cause two serious diseases:

 - septicemia, a serious blood infection.

 You can protect your child from these diseases with a vaccine.
-There are two kinds available in Canada.
+There are three kinds available in Canada.
 Each vaccine provides different protection:

 - Meningococcal C vaccine (MCV-C) is best for babies and young children.
-It protects against type C of the meningococcus germ, a common cause of meningococcal infections in Canada.
+It protects against type C of the meningococcus germ..

 - MCV-4 is a “quadrivalent” vaccine.
-It helps protect children 2 years and older against all 4 preventable types of the meningococcal germ.
-This vaccine is usually only given to children at higher risk of getting meningococcal infections, or teenagers.
+It helps protect children 2 years and older against 4 types of the meningococcal germ (A, C, Y and W) This vaccine is usually only given to children at higher risk of getting meningococcal infections, or teenagers.
 Not all provincial or territorial health plans pay for it.

-Your doctor will know which vaccine is best, whether your child should get both, and at what age.
+Your doctor will know which vaccine is best, if your child should get all of them, and at what age.

 How common are meningococcal disease?

-- The germ-groups causing most meningococcal infections in Canada are B and C. Others are with A, W-135, and Y.
+- The germ-group causing most meningococcal infections in Canada is group B. Others are with A, C, W, and Y.

 How serious are these diseases?